SakoPak/Ghibli-Flix/README.md

 Ghibli Flix is a place to find all your favorite Ghibli movies!
 You can look up any Ghibli movie, read a summary and create a favorite watchlist for future viewing.

 ## Logging in Online
- To log in and get started, click <a href="https://afternoon-earth-27940.herokuapp.com" target="_blank">here!</a>
+ To log in and get started, click <a href="https://sakopak.github.io/Ghibli-Flix/" target="_blank">here!</a>

 ## Installation

-Before you can run the app with `npm start` install the depedencies: Node.js and npm on your computer.
+Before you can run the app with `npm start` install the dependencies: Node.js and npm on your computer.

 [Documentation on downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
 To begin, navigate on the project directory, after you have downloaded or cloned this repository and run: